j-winston/int-odin-projects/README.md

 ### Inspiration
 ---
 I stumbled across this [Twitter post](https://twitter.com/vponamariov/status/1400388896136040454).
-The author points out poor UX and I swear i've seen it anywhere.
+The author points out examples of forms with poor UX and I've seen it everywhere.
 Also, I needed to complete this for The Odin Project.
 Shout out to Odin.